 The CBSA supports Canadian producers who face unfair foreign competition in the domestic marketplace.
 The CBSA is responsible for the administration of the Special Import Measures Act (SIMA), which helps protect Canadian industry from injury caused by the dumping and subsidizing of imported goods.

-- Notice of initiation of scope proceeding: Certain carbon steel fasteners (FAS 2023 SP1)
+- Notice of initiation of a re-investigation: Carbon Steel Fasteners (FAS 2023 RI)

-- Notice of normal value review: Hot-rolled carbon steel plate 7 (PLA7 2023 UP1)
+- Conclusion of normal value review: Corrosion-resistant steel sheet 2 (COR2 2023 UP1)

 List of goods subject to anti-dumping or countervailing measures pursuant to the SIMA.